Aileen McWilliam Scholarship

 Location of project: Anywhere in the world

-Location of residency: ArkansasView website Save Need help writing this grant?
+Location of residency: ArkansasView website Save

 The Arkansas Native Plant Society is a non-profit organization dedicated to promoting the preservation, conservation, enjoyment and study of the native vegetation of Arkansas.
 The Society sponsors field trips and educational meetings across the state.
 Through fund-raising activities and donations, the Society also sponsors the following awards to undergraduate and graduate students who show exceptional interest in acquiring a botanical education or who wish to conduct research projects involving the native or naturalized flora of Arkansas.